Did you know that 46% of people can’t sit through a presentation without losing focus?

 If the people at Pollen VC had not added those annotations to the graphs on slide number 5, I would have definitely not known what to make of that graph.

 But when you combine the visuals on a graph with descriptive text, the graph is able to paint a picture for your audience.
-So make your graphs easy for your audience to understand by annotating them.
+So make your graphs easy to understand by annotating them (this is a chart design best practice).

 Create a free graph right here, right now!